Organization

 RESEARCH AND DISCOVERY

-First, we wanted to get a better sense of our users' current workflows.
+First, we wanted to get a better sense of how our users experience the current alert system.

-First, we wanted to get a better sense of our users' current workflows.
+First, we wanted to get a better sense of how our users experience the current alert system.

 Prior user interviews and research had been conducted before I joined this project.
 To reopen and kickoff this project, I focused on synthesizing our existing efforts and data in order to discover improvement opportunities, current strengths, unseen pain points, and deeply understand our finance teams.